yalmip/yalmip.github.io/_posts/2018-02-20-polynomialdesign.md

 ## Derivatives and integrals

 In polynomial design, it is common to have constraints on derivatives in certain points.
-Since derivatives and integrals of a polynomial are linear operator in the coefficients, we can easily work with these.
-Hence, let us add the constraint that the polynomial is flat at the end-points, and has non-negative curvature in the middle (for higher order derivatives, simply apply the jacobian command suitably many times)
+Since derivatives and integrals of a polynomial are linear operators in the coefficients, we can easily work with these.
+Hence, let us add the constraint that the polynomial is flat at the end-points, and has non-negative curvature in the middle (for higher order derivatives, simply apply the jacobian command repeatedly)

 ````matlab
 dp = jacobian(p,x);